-Issues Raised During Consultations and Community Engagement Company Response The mine will contaminate herbs that the locals use for medicine and food.
-On the basis of the vegetation studies, there are no herbs documented that locals use for medicine and food.
+Issues Raised During Consultations and Community Engagement Company Response that the locals use for medicine and food. locals use for medicine and food.
 The results from archaeological study showed that the project area has no archaeological attributes.
 Sudden influx of money in the community may cause crime to go up VNI will have no control on this matter.
 However, the company will encourage employees to undertake financial management courses.
 It is also important to mention that there are government programs available that the communities of interest can use to deal with financial problems if they occur.
 Families may be uprooted be relocating to campsite.
 First Nations who choose to stay in their communities will have a choice to commute to work.
 VNI will facilitate reasonable transportation to and from Minago.
 The employees also can car pool.
 Project may affect the trappers and fishers.
 The project will not affect fishers.
 Impacts on trapping will be localized and VNI has initiated discussions with the affected individual trappers.
 Potential Environmental degradation of the Lake Winnipeg and Limestone Bay.
 There will be no uncontrolled discharges to Lake Winnipeg and Limestone Bay.
 All discharges will meet regulatory requirements.
 Animals and other wildlife will be affected.
 There will be no significant impacts on animals and wildlife.
 Details pertaining to these attributes are covered in the EIA.
 Project will interfere with the water table and pollute the air (toxins) and the water.
 The water table in Minago's vicinity will not be affected.
 This has been confirmed from pumping tests undertaken by Golder Associates.
 Furthermore, VNI will initiate monitoring programs during operations.
 The details pertaining to groundwater aspects are covered in the EIA.
 Economic development comes with its social problems such as drug abuse and alcoholism.
 It will be difficult for VNI to control the use of such substances in the communities.
 However, VNI will implement a Drug Abuse Policy for its employees, contractors, suppliers and sub contractors.
 It is important to note that there are existing government programs to deal with substance abuse and the communities of interest can tap into such services.
+Effluent Discharge Preference by COI: Discharge Effluent to the Minago River only to protect the Limestone Bay Fish Habitat Discharges to the Oakley Creek will not affect the receiving environment as the water quality will meet Water Quality Guidelines (MMER, CCME, 2011 and Water Stewardship, 2011).
+The Company will consider discharging to the Minago River only to accommodate their concerns and hence this application.
+Presentation of the proposed TWRMF to government agencies in 2013 The MB government considers the relocation of the TWRMF as a form of accommodation measure